sesu0722/Excel-VBA/README.md

 #Author: I Ju SU selina.iju@gmail.com
 #How to start working with this?
  1. Download the Mutiple_year_stock_data.vbs.bas from https://github.com/sesu0722/VBA-challenge/blob/main/Multiple_year_stock_data.vbs.bas
- 2. Open the excel workbook Mutiple_year_stock_data.xlsm (*the file is too large to upload to GitHub)
+ 2. Open the excel workbook Mutiple_year_stock_data.xlsm
  3. run the VBA script on the excel workbook.
  4. It will automaticly generate the tickers, yearly change, percent change and total stock volume for each year/wooksheet,and highlight the       positive/negetive changes in green/red.
  5. An array shows stocks with greastest % changes and volume is created for bonus.